COPT-Public/COPT.jl/README.md

 ## Prerequisite

-First of all, please apply for free personal license from [COPT application page](https://www.shanshu.ai/copt).
+Please apply for free personal license from [COPT application page](https://www.shanshu.ai/copt).
 Please make sure COPT is installed properly and you should be able to run examples in COPT package.

-It requires COPT 4.0.6 or above.
+It requires COPT 4.0.5 or above.
 It works with Julia 1.6 or above.

 ## Installation